|

 rules are as follows:

-may work with one
+- For assignments 1-4, you may work with one other student.

-student this term, and you will both have to officially
+term, and you will both

-declare that you collaborated when submitting
+have to officially declare that you collaborated

-assignments separately.
+to submit your assignments separately.

 - You cannot work with or copy work from anyone

 else.
-You may not, under any circumstances, submit any
+You may not, under any circumstances,

-solution not written by yourself, look at
+submit any solution not written by yourself, look at

 a student's solution who is not your official